Guy Kouemou: Scientific organizations and career

-Dr. Guy Kouemou has been a member of the Catholic academic student association Unitas since 1988.
-It was received in December 1988 at the Unitas Guelfia in Munich.
-He was then accepted into the Unitas Franco-Alemannia in Karlsruhe in 1989, where he had accepted various batches and positions in the association.
-He was among other things in his active times as a senior (board member), co-senior or Katholikentag co-senior.
-To this day he maintains very good contacts with the association as a member of the Unitas old gentry.
+Dr. Guy Kouemou has been a member of the Catholic academic student association Unitas since 1988, inducted in December 1988 at the Unitas Guelfia in Munich.
+He joined the Unitas Franco-Alemannia in Karlsruhe in 1989, where he accepted various positions.
+In his time as a senior board member, he served as co-senior or Katholikentag co-senior.
+He maintains good contacts with the association as a member of the Unitas old gentry.

 Deputy Chairman of the Technical Committee Radar Technology of the DGON German Society for Navigation and Positioning.